For audio and video conferencing there are a range of options from simple low-cost desktop solutions to more sophisticated facilities.

 In addition to these more obvious components, a videoconferencing suite generally includes a codec ("COmpressor/DECompressor"), a user interface, a computer system to run on, and a network connection.

-Various departments have suitable video conference facilities available to use.
+Various departments have suitable room based video conference facilities available to use.

 2. Types of videoconferencing

 - Point to point (directly linking two sites).

 These refer to the number of sites linked by the conference, not to the number of people participating.
 Multi-point conferences can link all sites equally, or can be a main site linked to remote sites.
 The type of link used can affect the efficiency and therefore quality of sound and vision.

 - Desktop PC conferencing, using a software package such as Skype or Microsoft Teams.

 - Browser based webinar software, such as Zoom, using a commerical cloud based service.
 These systems work well for webinar events, with large numbers of participants.

 - Standalone systems with built in camera, designed for room based meetings.

 - It is cheap.
 You need any PC or laptop with camera and microphone, and special videoconferencing software.